-This involved the collection of DNA profiles from convicted offenders and volunteers onto a central database to be administered by ESR on behalf of the New Zealand Police.
+This involved the collection of DNA profiles from convicted offenders and volunteers onto a central databank to be administered by ESR on behalf of the New Zealand Police.

 New Zealand was only the second country in the world to create a DNA Profile Databank (DPD), and this proactive approach to crime has resulted in a high success rate in producing valuable leads for unsolved cases.